hapax/hapax.github.io/assets/alien-maths.md

 Pomposity aside, there is a scientific thesis here.
-In fact, experiments by cognitive linguists suggest that colour terminology *does* lead to differential performance in tasks which involve remembering and categorising colours.
+In fact, experiments by cognitive linguists suggest that colour terminology *does* lead to small differences of performance in tasks involving memorisation and categorisation of colour.
-In other words, colour terminology does seem to be tied to measurable differences in perception.
+Colour terminology does have some measurable effect.
 But rather than proving relativism, I think the best way to understand these experiments is to relinquish the false dichotomy between relativism and universalism altogether.